efe Consultants

 • Acetylene indicates arcing or events of very high temperatures

-• High hydrogen with methane at about 1:5 ratio suggests partial discharge activity
+• High hydrogen with methane in an approximate ratio of 1:5 suggests partial discharge activity

 Oil Insulation Test

-- Reduced oil dielectric strength - possible contamination or
+• Reduced dielectric strength – possible contamination or excessive moisture

 Winding Ratio Test